What is Teeth Whitening?

 Using teeth whitening toothpaste is one way to postpone the return of discoloration.
 Because teeth become stained by foods and beverages, it can also help to rinse the mouth with water after consuming certain items, such as red wine or coffee.
 Discoloration can also be inhibited with good oral care; brushing twice a day and flossing daily.
 Every time we clean your teeth here in the office, surface debris is polished away, restoring brightness.
 Other options include bleaching gel applied into retainers, disposable bleaching trays, whitening pens, and other products by Opalescence and Venus White.

-At Clarendon Dental Arts, we offer in-office teeth whitening options that can brighten your teeth up to 5 shades.
+At Clarendon Dental Arts in Arlington, VA we offer in-office teeth whitening options that can brighten your teeth up to 5 shades.
 During a consultation with Dr. Fresch Gray, patients will discuss their preferred method of whitening.
-Bleaching options include professionally applied whitening gel and laser or light treatment.
+Bleaching options include professionally applied whitening gel.

 - Whitening gel